Powerful. intuitive. engaging.

 Iterating on the prototype clarified design priorities.

-A key decision from this process shifted filter design from emotionally charged concepts to functional skeuomorphism, recognizing resonating visuals riskes compromising functionality.
+A key decision from this process shifted filter design from emotionally charged skeuomorphism to pure lean function, recognizing emotionally resonating interfaces risks compromising functionality.

-This led to the thought: why not apply this clear functional intent to the main library view as well?
+This led to the thought: Why not apply this lean, clear, and function driven direction to the main library view as well?

 Rethinking Representation